 - Put out a container for communications from home (dismissal changes, parent notes), a container for forms and money (field trip permission slips, book orders.), and a container for homework.

 - Have each student approach you as part of the morning routine.
-Greet the student personally, check his folder, place items into the sorted container and take his lunch order.
+Greet the student personally, check their folder, place items into the sorted container and take their lunch order.

 This process moves quite quickly yet enables the teacher to take care of all business while still connecting with the children.
 It also increases accountability for turning in homework which in turn increases the likelihood that a child will complete the homework.
 This method will also let you make sure students who have brought a lunch from home remember to place it into the laundry basket.